Restituto151998/online-voting/read_me_first.txt

-create a database name: "user_management";
+create a database name: "voting_system";

-import the 'user_management' sql file
+import the 'voting_system' sql file

 thanks for subscribing :)